desenvolvedorIcotrade/App.bot/blog/_posts/2018-07-26-go-support.md

   some big performance improvements.
 - **Dependabot will always widen `Gopkg.toml` ranges** if they need to be updated.
-That's the right behaviour for libraries, but not for applications, and we can't tell them apart.
+That's the right behaviour for libraries, but not for applications, and Dependabot can't tell them apart.
 We'll make it configurable soon.
 - **Dependabot doesn't yet support vendoring for Go dependencies** so if you commit a vendor folder Dependabot won't update it for you.